VB-groupoids and representation theory of Lie groupoids: The moduli space of -groupoids

 where $R^F$ is the curvature of $\Delta^F$.
-This proves that, for an appropriate choice of horizontal lift, the associated representation up to homotopy can be decomposed as the direct sum of a type $0$ representation up to homotopy on $\nu \oplus K[1]$ and a type $1$ representation up to homotopy on $F \oplus F[1]$.
-Thus we have the existence of a decomposition of the form asserted by the Theorem.
+Thus, for an appropriate choice of horizontal lift, the associated representation up to homotopy decomposes as the direct sum of a type $0$ representation up to homotopy on $\nu \oplus K[1]$ and a type $1$ representation up to homotopy on $F \oplus F[1]$.

-For uniqueness of $\Gamma_0$ and $\Gamma_1$ up to isomorphism, we use the classification of type $0$ and type $1$ $\VB$-groupoids in Corollary \ref{cor:classtype0} and Proposition \ref{prop:type1}.
+For uniqueness, we use the classification of type $1$ and type $0$ $\VB$-groupoids in Proposition \ref{prop:type1} and Corollary \ref{cor:classtype0}.
 As a type $1$ $\VB$-groupoid, $\Gamma_1$ is determined up to isomorphism by the vector bundle $F$.
 As a type $0$ $\VB$-groupoid, $\Gamma_0$ is determined up to isomorphism by the representations $\Delta^\nu$ and $\Delta^K$ and the cohomology class $[\omega] \in H^2(G;\nu \to K)$.
 Both $\Delta^\nu$ and $\Delta^K$ are canonical, and it can be seen that the cohomology class $[\omega]$ is independent of the choices. \end{proof}